-Provisions in the $1.9 trillion pandemic relief package are intended to help alleviate the financial impacts of COVID-19.
+Provisions in the $1.9 trillion American Rescue Plan Act of 2021, signed into law on March 11, 2021, are intended to help alleviate the financial impacts of COVID-19.
 Key provisions include:

 Economic impact payments.
 Qualifying taxpayers receive direct payments of $1,400 (single filers) or $2,800 (joint), in addition to $1,400 per dependent.
 The provision broadens the definition of dependents to include children under 19, certain students under 24, disabled adult children and others.
 Payment amounts phase out based on the filer’s adjusted gross income:

 - $112,500 head of household, capped at $120,000

 Child tax credit.
 The tax credit is fully refundable for the 2021 tax year.
 In addition, the amount and eligibility age are higher.